WakeRealityDev/Thunderquake_Qt/README_state_of_this_app_code_as_Glk_frontend.txt

+﻿Slapped-together notes.
+NEEDS editing, proofreading.

 RemGlk far far away
 =======================
-The design of this app is that the RemGlk interactive fiction interperter ("engine") runs as another operating system process and stdin/stdout JSON is exchanged.
+The design of this app is that the RemGlk interactive fiction interpreter ("engine") runs as another operating system process and stdin/stdout JSON is exchanged.
 This app is a JSON consumer and JSON emitter.

 This is a very flexible design, as the classic IF engine is decoupled from the toolchain and can be remote or local - and there is absolutely no linking of any kind regarding software license conflicts or copyright concerns.